Modular forms from Noether-Lefschetz theory: Future Directions

 Theorem \ref{main} gives a generating series for true counts of smooth rational curves on $X$ lying over lines in $Y$.
 One can ask how this relates to the generating series for genus $0$ Gromov-Witten invariants, which virtually count nodal rational curves.
 When $X$ is a threefold, the work of Oberdieck-Shen \cite{oberdieck} on stable pairs invariants of elliptic fibrations implies via the GW/pairs correspondence \cite{pix} that

 where $\eta(q)$ is the Dedekind eta function.
-We cannot yet recover this formula directly from the Gromov-Witten side, but the $\Theta(q)$ correction term from Theorem \ref{main} yields formulas for the local contributions of $A_\rho$ singular surfaces $S\subset X$ to the stable pairs moduli space; compare with \cite{toda}.\\\\ Counting curves in base degree $e>1$ presents challenges involving degenerations of Hodge structures.
+We can recover this formula in the case $k=2$, and for general $k$ the $\Theta(q)$ correction term from Theorem \ref{main} yields formulas for the local contributions of $A_\rho$ singular surfaces $S\subset X$ to the stable pairs moduli space; compare with \cite{toda}.\\\\ Counting curves in base degree $e>1$ presents challenges involving degenerations of Hodge structures.
 The analog of the family $\nu$ in this situation is

 where the Fano variety is replaced by the Kontsevich space of stable maps.
 At nodal curves

 the fiber of $\nu$ is a surface with normal crossings:

 which does not have a pure Hodge structure.
 Thus, the associated period map